FOREX MARKET HOURS WHICH FOREX MARKET IS OPEN/CLOSED NOW? Before we look at the trending…

 What are the best times to trade Forex?

 The best time to trade would be during overlaps in trading periods between open markets.
-Overlaps imply higher price rates, resulting in expanded opportunities.
+Overlaps imply higher price rates and Best Time To Trade Forex, resulting in expanded opportunities.
 Here’s a closer look at the three overlappings that happen every day:

 - U.S./London (8:00 a.m. to 12:00 a.m.): the highest market overlaps exist in the U.S./London markets.
 More than 70% of all trades occur as these markets intersect since the U.S. dollar and the euro (EUR) are the two most common currencies to transact, according to Lien.
-It is the most optimal trading time because the volatility (or market activity) is high.
+It is the most optimal Best Time To Trade Forex because the volatility (or market activity) is high.